The Student Course Survey

 Students who miss class

-returned to you available in PeopleSoft after your grades have been submitted to and posted by the Registrar’s Office.
 If you would like to ask students to respond to specific open-ended questions that you devise, whether in addition to or in place of the traditional blue sheets, you may do so.
-However, please treat those custom comment sheets as if they were blue sheets, using the same blue envelopes and confidentiality-protecting procedures described above.
-We recommend informing your students of any specific questions in advance of the SCS launch (May 10, 2021) and clearly explaining they should respond on the final page of the SCS, the page that appears after they have been told they successfully completed the evaluative portion of the SCS.
+We recommend informing your students of any specific questions in advance of the SCS launch and clearly explaining they should respond on the final page of the SCS, the page that appears after they have been told they successfully completed the evaluative portion of the SCS.

 How evaluation results are used

 The Fall 2019 SCS redesign was undertaken, in part, to provide instructors with feedback that better serves their efforts to improve teaching.
-As previously mentioned, the blue comment sheets are only seen by the instructor.
+As previously mentioned, the private feedback (formerly known as “blue comment sheet”) is only seen by the instructor.
 The reports from the online evaluation are distributed to the individual being evaluated, their unit chair(s), and any relevant evaluation committees.
 These summary results are also made available to the Dean of the Faculty and to members of the Committee on Appointments and Promotions (CAP), when appropriate.
 The results are considered in annual reviews and decisions about reappointment, tenure, and promotion.